nuxt/content/docs/content/studio/index.md

   Easy content updates

   #description{unwrap="p"}
-  From Markdown to YAML edition, or visual editors are designed for non technical users.
+  From Markdown to YAML edition, our visual editor is designed for non technical users.
   :::

   :::u-page-card